jon-jacky/Piety/BRANCH.md

 branches
 ========

 This is the *master* branch.
+Recent work in the *master* branch:

+- Jan 2023.
+Add instrumented modules *console_debug*, *getkey_debug*,
+  *display_debug*, *console_task* for investigating tasking bug in *demo*.

+- Dec 2022.
+Tasking *demo*: Simplify, remove *session* module with its jobs.
+Just run *edsel* and two timestamp tasks.  *frame*: Set cursor column correctly during tasking by using *console.move_to_point*.

+- May 2022. *frame*, *textframe*: Revise, generalize *insert* function so we can remove *insert_other*, now unnecessary.

+  *baremachine.md*: Finish writeup on approaches to running Piety on a bare machine.

+- April 2022. *Piety/README.md*: Finish total rewrite for better accuracy, style, and organization, description of current state of the project, roadmap.

 Branches recently merged into *master*:

 - **noblock**.
 Merged 18 Jul 2021.
 Do not block after prefix characters like *C-x* while waiting for the next character.
 Begun 5 Jul 2021.